Phavercoin (SOCIAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Phavercoin Historical Price

-According to the latest data gathered on Phavercoin live price page, the current price of Phavercoin is 0.00004323USD.
-The circulating supply of Phavercoin(SOCIAL) is 3.20B SOCIAL , giving it a market capitalization of $138.36K.
+According to the latest data gathered on Phavercoin live price page, the current price of Phavercoin is 0USD.
+The circulating supply of Phavercoin(SOCIAL) is 3.20B SOCIAL , giving it a market capitalization of $122.78K.

 The Phavercoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SOCIAL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.